nervana21/bitcoin-rpc-codegen/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issue tracker](https://github.com/nervana21/bitcoin-rpc-codegen/issues)
+## Report bugs using GitHub's issue tracker

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/nervana21/bitcoin-rpc-codegen/issues/new); it's that easy! **Please replace `yourusername` with the actual GitHub organization or username if different.**
+Report a bug by [opening a new issue](https://github.com/nervana21/bitcoin-rpc-codegen/issues/new).

 ## Write bug reports with detail, background, and sample code